matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 5. Executing transactions from L1 requires the caller to pay some fee to the L2 operator.

-Firstly, this fee depends on the length of the calldata and the `ergsLimit`.
-If you are new to this concept then it is pretty much the same as the `gasLimit` on Ethereum.
+Firstly, this fee depends on the length of the calldata and the `gasLimit`.
+If you are new to this concept then it is pretty much the same as the `l2gasLimit` on Ethereum.
 You can read more about [zkSync fee model here](../developer-guides/transactions/fee-model.md).

 Secondly, the fee depends on the gas price that is used during the transaction call.
 So to have a predictable fee for the call, the gas price should be fetched from the L1 provider.